Formatting Text

 {'fixed': 0, 'ascent': 15, 'descent': 4, 'linespace': 19}

 The measure() method is more direct: it tells you how much horizontal space text takes up, in pixels.
-This depends on the text, of course, since different letters have different widths:It’s a bit of a coincidence that in this example the sum of the individual letters’ lengths is the length of the word.
+This depends on the text, of course, since different letters have different widths:Note that the sum of the individual letters’ lengths is not the length of the word.
 Tk uses fractional pixels internally, but rounds up to return whole pixels in the measure call.
 Plus, some fonts use something called kerning to shift letters a little bit when particular pairs of letters are next to one another, or even shaping to make two letters look one glyph.

 >>> bi_times.measure("Hi!")